for-giobbe/PAINT/markdowns/part_3.md

 - the adjusted p value to cosider a gene DE
-- the logFC  to cosider a gene downregulated or upregulated - _i.e._ if 2 -> +2 and -2
+- the logFC  to cosider a gene downregulated or upregulated - _i.e._ if 1.5 -> +1.5 and -1.5
 - the DESeq2 results table
 - upregulated genes output file
 - downregulated genes output file

-A total of 245 DE genes are found - of which 101 are downregulated and 144 upregulated.
+A total of 500 DE genes are found - of which 279 are downregulated and 221 upregulated.

 ![Image description](https://github.com/for-giobbe/PAINT/blob/main/images/vicia_DE.jpg)

+In this volcano plot the x-axis represent -log(padj) and the y-axis represent the LogFC.

+NB - in the analysis DESeq2 contast is ```contrast=c("conditions","n","v")``` and thus:

+- genes which are upregulated in V have a negative LogFC
+- genes which are downregulated in V have a positve LogFC

 ---